 The worst thing you can do for your body at this time is get stressed or anxious.

 Interesting fact is that sperm can live for up to 7 days.
-So to maximise your chances of getting pregnant have unprotected sex during the week leading up to ovulation and continue this for a few days afterwards.
+So to maximise your chances of getting pregnant have unprotected sex during the week leading up to ovulation.
+Continue this for a few days afterwards too.

 You can calculate when you are most fertile but in order to do this you need to know your menstrual cycle very well.